datarobot-oss/streamlit-sal/PLACEHOLDERS.md

 %sal-tabs-panel {}        // Targets the content panel div

 // %sal-logo has Alternate support as it lies outside the main container.
-// It can be styled directly using %%sal-logo within main.scss but does not allow custom classes
+// It can be styled directly using %sal-logo within main.scss but does not allow custom classes

 /*** Chat elements ***/
 %sal-chat-input {}            // Targets the stChatInput div child element